Member of Parliament, Lok Sabha: Term

-The term of a member of parliament of Lok Sabha (dissolved) is five years from the date appointment for its first meeting.
+The term of a member of parliament of Lok Sabha is five years from the date appointment for its first meeting.
 During a state of emergency, the term however can be extended by the Parliament of India by law for a period not exceeding one year at a time.
 After the state of emergency ends, the extension cannot exceed beyond a period of six months.

 Responsibilities of members of parliament

 Broad responsibilities of the members of parliament of Lok Sabha are;